spiral/docs/basics/quick-start.md

 > We are leaving styling and comment timestamps up to you.

 ### Route
-We used pattern `ControllerName.methodName` in `RoutesBootloader` to automatically name routes.
-Use `PostController.view` route name to generate link in `app/views/posts.dark.php`:
+ Use `post.view` route name to generate link in `app/views/posts.dark.php`:

 ```html
 <extends:layout.base title="Posts"/>